Introduction to Solar System for Agricultural Water Pumps:

 - The energy can be stored as water by pumping it into a tank while the sun is shining and distributing it by gravity when it’s needed after dark.

-- And these PV systems are the best systems and very economical in providing electricity in remote locations on farms, ranches, orchards and other agricultural operations.
+- And these PV systems are the best systems and very economical in providing electricity in remote locations on farms, ranches, orchards, and other agricultural operations.

 Different types of Solar Pumps for Irrigation:

 There are several different types of solar-powered pumps.
-But primarily there are four types of solar water pumps, they are submersible pumps and surface pumps, direct current (DC) pumps and alternate current (AC) pumps.
+But primarily there are four types of solar water pumps, they are submersible pumps and surface pumps, direct current (DC) pumps, and alternate current (AC) pumps.

-- Submersible pumps: The submersible pumps are located deep below the ground level and are submerged under water.
+- Submersible pumps: The submersible pumps are located deep below the ground level and are submerged underwater.
 The intake head of the submersible pump is beyond a depth of 10 meters.
 These pumps are installed by digging a borewell, which leads to an increase in its installation and maintenance cost.

-- Surface pumps: The surface pumps remain out of water and in the open.
-These pumps are installed in place where the water table is within a depth of 10 meters.
-As they need to be on the surface, these pumps have a very easy to install and easy maintenance.
+- Surface pumps: The surface pumps remain out of the water and in the open.
+These pumps are installed in a place where the water table is within a depth of 10 meters.
+As they need to be on the surface, these pumps have very easy to install and easy maintenance.
 These pumps are not suitable for the deep water table.

 Which is the best option?

-Comparing above types of solar pumps, it is best to choose in between, DC or AC pumps, as the submerge and surface pumps are not a good option.
-Even though DC pumps have an advantage over AC pumps in terms of higher efficiency and no requirement of an inverter for operation, the cost of DC pumps are very high.
-And the repair and maintenance of DC pumps are difficult in rural and remote areas due to lack of service centers in these areas.
+Comparing the above types of solar pumps, it is best to choose in between, DC or AC pumps, as the submerge and surface pumps are not a good option.
+Even though DC pumps have an advantage over AC pumps in terms of higher efficiency and no requirement of an inverter for operation, the cost of DC pumps is very high.
+And the repair and maintenance of DC pumps are difficult in rural and remote areas due to the lack of service centers in these areas.